RedisLabs/redislabs-docs/content/rc/administration/configuration/_index.md

 aliases: /rc/administration/configure/
         /rv/administration/configuration/
 ---
-While there is very little configuration of Redis Cloud required, there are some things that you can and may want to do to tailor your database to your use case.
+While there is little configuration of Redis Cloud required, there are some things that you can and may want to do to tailor your database to your use case.